GluuFederation/docs-ce-prod/3.1.1/source/admin-guide/attribute.md

 This creates the attribute in the local LDAP server.

 ### Add the attribute to oxTrust
-Now you need to register the new attribute in the Gluu Server GUI by navigating to `Configuration` > `Attributes`  and then click the `Register Attribute` button.
+Register the new attribute in the Gluu Server GUI by navigating to `Configuration` > `Attributes`  and then click the `Register Attribute` button.

 The following screen will appear: